noclocks/NoClocksVault/04-RESOURCES/Lists/Checklists/Checklist - Website Pre-Launch.md

 #### Content Review

-- [ ] Proofread all text for spellingand
+- [ ] Proofread all text for spelling and grammatical errors
+- [ ] Verify Accuracy of all content, including contact information
+- [ ] Check image quality and alignment
+- [ ] Confirm proper attributions and copyright compliance
+- [ ] Review meta descriptions and title tags

+### Optimization and Performance

 ## Conclusion